2nd Ranger Battalion: Death of Zarqawi

-On 7 June 2006, Rangers from 2nd platoon of C company, accompanied Delta Force operators to a farmhouse in the village Hibhib, northeast of Baquba, Iraq, where JSOC had tracked down Abu Musab al-Zarqawi (the leader of AQI).
+On 7 June 2006, rangers from 2nd platoon of C company, accompanied Delta Force operators to a farmhouse in the village Hibhib, northeast of Baquba, Iraq, where JSOC had tracked down Abu Musab al-Zarqawi (the leader of AQI).
 An F-16C airstrike was called in which destroyed the house.
 US forces recovered the severely wounded Zarqawi who succumbed to his wounds shortly thereafter.

 Honoring decorated Rangers

-On May 19, 2017, over 150 Rangers from 2nd Battalion were honored with combat decorations for their work during Operation Freedom's Sentinel.
-They included one Ranger who received the Silver Star, 5 Rangers who received the Bronze Star with "V" device, and 5 more who received the Joint Service Commendation Medal with "V" device.
+On May 19, 2017, over 150 rangers from 2nd Battalion were honored with combat decorations for their work during Operation Freedom's Sentinel.
+They included one ranger who received the Silver Star, five rangers who received the Bronze Star with "V" device, and 5 more who received the Joint Service Commendation Medal with "V" device.

 Night Raid in Nimruz Operation

 On 24 November 2018, members of 2nd Battalion conducted a night raid against al-Qaida senior leaders in Kash Rod district, Nimruz province, alongside the obscure Afghan Ktah Khas partner force.
-During the raid, Army Ranger Sgt.
+During the raid, Army ranger Sgt.
 Leandro Jasso was killed by friendly fire from a Ktah Khas operator.
 All Ktah Khas operators denied shooting Jasso.
 In total, 10 enemy fighters were reported killed that night.
-The Rangers and Afghan troops destroyed a large enemy weapons cache, evacuated their casualties, and extracted back to base.
+The rangers and Afghan troops destroyed a large enemy weapons cache, evacuated their casualties, and extracted back to base.

 Ranger Casualties

-As of 4 July 2022, 25 Rangers in (or previously in) 2nd Battalion have been killed during the War on Terror, 20 of them in combat.
+As of 4 July 2022, 25 Rangers in (or previously in) 2nd Battalion have been killed during Operation Enduring Freedom (including in Pakistan) and Operation Iraqi Freedom, 20 of them in combat.